Home / Coffee knowledge / The Coffee Roasting Championship. Disciplines, process and evaluation

 • Is the coffee long-lasting and does it leave a sweet impression?

-The jury's evaluation and comparison with the roasting profile result in the final score.
-Without tasting the production coffee themselves, participants must anticipate how the coffee will taste in the end, based on sample roasts.
+The jury's evaluation and the comparison with the roasting program yield the final score.
+Without tasting the production coffee itself, the participants must anticipate how the coffee will taste in the end based on the sample roasts on a sample roaster.

 This was a tricky task, as we had to base assumptions on vague conjectures.
-We knew how the coffees tasted on the sample roaster, but whether the result on the unfamiliar machine would turn out exactly as desired was the challenge.
+We knew how the coffees tasted on the sample roaster, but whether the result on the unknown machine turned out exactly as desired was the challenge.

-If the roasting profile and the description of the sensory experience match the observations of the judges, a high score is awarded.
+If the roasting program and the description of the sensory profile match the observers' notes, you get a high score.
 Sofia and Raúl both achieved this.

-Roasting was done on a Giesen roasting machine.
-From 2013 to 2023, Giesen sponsored the World Championships, which was logistically complex as several small roasting machines had to be transported worldwide.
-Since 2024, Stronghold electric roasters have been used.
-These machines represent a changing of the times: they are fully electric, filter exhaust air, and are therefore a popular alternative in coffee shops where live roasting takes place.
+The roasting was done on a Giesen roasting machine.
+From 2013 to 2023, Giesen sponsored the world championships, which was logistically complex since multiple small roasting machines had to be transported worldwide.
+Since 2024, they have been working on Stronghold electric roasters.
+These machines represent a change in times: they are fully electric, filter the exhaust air, and are therefore a popular alternative in coffee shops where roasting is done live.

 Me against myself